 Sanford manages these study-away programs: Duke in Glasgow; Duke in DC- Policy, Leadership and Innovation; and Duke, India and Public Policy.
 These all have Duke course credit and/or internships tied to them.
 Students may also choose to participate in programs offered through the Global Education Office that suit their interests with courses counting as transfer credit.
 (Note that PUBPOL 450AS: Glasgow Seminar in Public Policy is classified as a Duke course rather than a transfer credit.)

 A. Students participate in internships with clear public policy content and relevant activity.
 The Sanford Career Services Office offers a number of preapproved internships or students may petition for an internship to count.

 Majors typically complete their internship requirement during the summer between their junior and senior year.
 Students may elect to complete their internship during one or both semester(s) of their senior year through the Local Impact Consulting Internship Program.
 Internships completed during the academic year should be considered a part-time job with careful consideration of your course load.
 Whether completed during the summer or during the academic year, completion of the core requirements (PUBPOL 155, 301, 302, 303 and statistics course) must come first.
 See our Curriculum page.

 UPDATE!
 For students matriculating after Fall 2019: Students must complete PUBPOL 155, STA 199L, and PUBPOL 301 or 302 before completing their internship requirement.
-Academic year internships are no longer available so students must complete their internship during the summer.
+Academic year internships are no longer available, except to those enrolled in Duke in DC who have satisfied the prerequisites.
+All other students must complete their internship during the summer.